Guildhall Derry / Londonderry – A Beautiful Building To Visit

 As you approach the Guildhall’s door, you’ll see a sign that reads, “The Guildhall is one of Derry’s most recognisable landmarks and has been at the heart of city life since 1890.”
 While walking along the hall, you’ll come across impressive painted windows and large plaques detailing the buildings and the surrounding area’s history.

-Ancient maps and descriptions are on display, and historical literature from the Guildhall’s collection.
+Ancient maps and descriptions are on display, as well as historical literature from the Guildhall’s collection.
 A maquette depicts what the area may have looked like in the past.
 The clock tower and neo-gothic architecture adorn the building’s façade.

 History & Architecture